Chaconine/website-resume/index.md

 ### Career Objective

-An engineer interested in making concise, accessible, and intuitive data visualizations for better reasoning complex relationships between data.
+An engineer interested in making concise, accessible, and intuitive data visualizations for better reasoning about complex relationships between data.

 ### Projects